How did you get there: Dali Tembo

 Great to hear from Dali Tembo who is the CEO and co-founder of The Culture Foundry, a human-first qualitative research agency based in South Africa with roots across the continent.
 Dali has built his name helping global brands navigate African markets with cultural sensitivity and creative firepower, delivering insights grounded in real people and everyday life.
 Beyond the business, he’s a storyteller, a father, a husband, a curious traveller, and someone who believes adversity can sharpen the work rather than soften it.
 His work has taken him from township shebeens to boardrooms in Berlin, but his centre has always been the same: community, clarity, and curiosity.

-So, Dali, we first met at school, and now we’re both enjoying careers in the global insights industry, which is crazy, but tell me, how did you get into the industry, and take us through how you got to this point?
+So, Dali, we first met at school in the early nineties, and now we’re both enjoying careers in the global insights industry, which is crazy, but tell me, how did you get into the industry, and take us through how you got to this point?

 I never set out to work in research.
-I planned to study Organizational Psychology in Cape Town.
+I planned to study Organizational Psychology at Cape Town University.
 Then one day, a few weeks after graduating and joyfully erasing what little memory of university I had held onto, my friend Lebo Rastheba called and asked if I wanted to take part in a paid interview and focus group.
-He said a company he was working with did this kind of thing.
+He said a company he was working with did ‘this kind of thing’.
 I was like, wait, someone wants to hear my thoughts and pay me for them?
 Of course, I said yes.
-That interview ended up being the beginning of everything.
+That interview ended up being my formal introduction to the insight space.

-It was in that space.
-Messy and thoroughly thrilling.
-That is where my obsession with people took shape.
+It was in that space, messy and thoroughly thrilling; that is where my obsession with people took shape.
 I didn’t want a clinical or academic life.
 I wanted to understand how culture shaped choices, how identity shifted depending on where you were, and what made people tick beneath the surface.
-That hunger to make sense of it all has never left.
+That hunger to make sense of it all never left.

 I spent my early years as a Copywriter in brand strategy, stuck in what I wished was a corner office, but it was just a corner in the office.
 Scared as hell to share any of my thoughts with my seniors.
 It was genuinely one of the scariest times of my life.
 It just felt so personal to have your thoughts critiqued so vulnerably and in front of people.
-This feeling did eventually shift once I got tired of seeing strategy built on shaky assumptions.
+This feeling did eventually shift.
 I realized I wanted to be closer to the raw material.
 Fast forward a few years, and here we are … The Culture Foundry.

-We built the agency out of a desire to tell untold, under researched stories.
+We built the agency out of a desire to tell untold, under-researched stories.
 Not just because we are African, but because it became clear we are innately extraordinary at listening.
 From taxi drivers to students, from emerging creatives to people in places that didn’t show up on decks.
-My business partner and I tapped into that, and now we work with global brands, tech giants, insurance firms, and even legacy banks, everyone who shares our curiosity and wants to decode complexity with nuance.
+Our team tapped into that, and now we work with global brands, tech giants, insurance firms, and even legacy banks, everyone who shares our curiosity and wants to decode complexity with nuance.

 Why should anyone consider a career in market research, data, and insights?

 Because we’re in the business of perspective.
-Not opinion, not noise, but perspective.
-It teaches you how to hold multiple truths at once.
-And it’s one of the few careers where your natural curiosity is seen as an asset.
+Not to be mistaken for opinion.
+Market Research teaches you how to hold, and make sense of, multiple truths at once.
+And it’s one of the few careers where natural curiosity is seen as an asset.
 You learn to see patterns in chaos, emotion in data, and depth in the everyday.
 Plus, if you’re the kind of person who asks why more than once, you’ll probably love it here.

 We also can’t escape the idea that with artificial intelligence looming over us, expertise in the realm of ‘human connection’ will become a premium skill.
-Research careers train you to engage deeply with people, to notice nuance, sit with complexity, and hold empathy alongside analysis.
+Research careers train you to engage deeply with people.
 Studies show that as automation rises, the demand for roles that require emotional intelligence, critical thinking, and cultural fluency is growing fast.
 Market research builds exactly those muscles.
 And at a time when almost anyone can speak, and be heard, the real value lies in knowing how to listen and who to listen to.

 Career paths are rarely without challenges.
 Can you share an honest moment from your career when things didn’t go quite according to plan, but the lessons remain with you to this day?

 There are so many moments like this.
 It’s difficult to choose one.
 If I had to point to one moment, it would probably be about five or six years ago, when we took on too many projects, including a few that, deep down, we knew didn’t reflect who we are or what we’re best at.
 In this industry, your gut instinct is genuinely king.
 But you don’t earn it from reading books or going to great universities, you earn it by face-planting in the mud, wiping off the dirt, and getting back in the ring.
-We were in demand and hungry to prove ourselves.
-Momentarily, we lost ourselves, and when you’ve been doing this for a while, you just know when you’re delivering something that doesn’t move you.
+We were hungry to prove ourselves and in so doing we lost ourselves momentarily.
+One of the side effects of being in this industry long enough is that you develop a stubborn sense of radical candour.
+And even when you wish to turn it off, you can’t ignore that awful moment when you know the work has stopped moving you.

 That experience sucked.
-But it also forced my business partner, Bradley Shrimpton, and me to ask ourselves what kind of agency we wanted to build and to ask ourselves some deep, beautiful questions.
-Since then, I’d say we’ve gotten sharper and become more comfortable with turning down work that doesn’t fit.
-But establishing that balance is not easy, and occasionally we’re tested.
+But it also forced my business partner, Bradley Shrimpton, and I to ask ourselves what kind of agency we wanted to build and to ask ourselves some deep, meaningful questions.
+Since then, I’d say we’ve gotten sharper and become more comfortable with turning down work that doesn’t quite fit, even when it feels counter intuitive to do so.
+Establishing that balance is not easy, and occasionally we’re tested.

 What two things should junior researchers focus on as they progress in their careers?

 One, learn how to write!
 Not to sound funny, but I mean, to really write.
 I don’t mean to use ChatGPT to collate words or to put together a report.
-And I definitely don’t mean what we did at school to reach a prescribed set of words or to regurgitate facts.
+I’m not referring to what we did at school just to meet a word count or repeat facts.
 I mean that you should practice telling stories.
 I mean learning how to write an honest or eloquent email.
 I mean journaling about growth experiences and falling in love with the many ways you can deliver a single account of things.
 The clearer you write, the clearer you think.

 Two, learn how to watch.
 Body language, pauses, and word choice.
 Watching is the distant cousin of listening, but they’re in the same family.
 Some of the best data you’ll ever get won’t be verbalised, it’ll be in catching what’s unsaid.
 You offer an invaluable gift to the world when you can reach into yourself and pull out a phrase or observation that contextualises a moment most people can only experience as a feeling.